navbruce/pdf2json/readme.md

 The fields.json output can be used to validate fields IDs with other data source, and/or to extract data value from user submitted PDFs.

 v0.6.8 added "-c" or "--content" command line argument to extract raw text content from PDF.
 It'll be a separated output file named as (pdf_file_name).content.txt.
 If all you need is the textual content of the PDF, "-c" essentially converts PDF to text, of cause, all formatting and styling will be lost.

+v1.1.9 added "-e" or "--extractImages" command line argument to extract images to separate files in the output directory.

 ## Run Unit Test (commandline)

 It takes less than 1 minutes for pdf2json to parse 261 PDFs under `test/pdf` directory.
 Usually, it takes about 40 seconds or so to parses all of them.
 Besides the parimary JSON for each PDF, it also generates text content JSON and form fields JSON file (by `-c` and `-t` parameters) for further testing.

 The 265 PDFs are all fill-able tax forms from government agencies for tax year 2013, including 165 federal forms, 23 efile instructions and 9 other state tax forms.